FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/control_system_intro/The-FTC-Control-System.rst

 Control System Introduction
 ===========================

-About the *FIRST* Tech Challenge
+About *FIRST* Tech Challenge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *FIRST* Tech Challenge seeks to inspire youth to become the next
+*FIRST* Tech Challenge seeks to inspire youth to become the next
 generation of STEM leaders and innovators through participation in
 mentor-guided robotics competition.
-Teams who participate in the *FIRST*
+Teams who participate in *FIRST*
 Tech Challenge must build a robot that performs a variety of tasks.
 The
 tasks vary from season to season, and are based on a set of game rules
 that are published at the start of each season.
 The more tasks that a